Mottie/Keyboard/README.markdown

             't'      : '\u21e5', // right arrow to bar (used since this virtual keyboard works with one directional tabs) 'tab'    : '\u21e5 Tab' // \u21b9 is the true tab symbol (left & right arrows) },
+          // Message added to the key title while hovering, if the mousewheel plugin exists wheelMessage : 'Use mousewheel to see other keys',

           // Class added to the Accept and cancel buttons (originally 'ui-state-highlight') actionClass : 'ui-state-active',